wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 Moreover, security benchmarks such as the **Payment Card Industry - Data Security Standard** (PCI - DSS), declare inbound traffic is a strict _no-no_ for Internet to Cardholder Data Environment (CDE)communication.
 Bringing in an intermediate server or reverse proxy in the DMZ serves as one approach to address this compliance requirement.

 {{% notice info %}}
-PCI-DSS 1.3.1: _Implement a DMZ to limit inbound traffic to only system components that provide authorized publicly accessible services, protocols, and ports._
+**PCI-DSS 1.3.1:** _Implement a DMZ to limit inbound traffic to only system components that provide authorized publicly accessible services, protocols, and ports._
 {{% /notice %}}

 The example in this article represents are very stripped down, rudimentary setup of an NGINX Reverse Proxy fronting an **httpbin** workload running in an instance of OpenShift Service Mesh 2.x; a birthchild of the Istio project.
 The intention is to highlight a prominent security feature in mTLS that is becoming increasingly sought after, although not unique to, in microservices and service mesh technologies alike.

 ![Service Mesh ingress via NGINX with mTLS](/img/2022-05-service-mesh-reverse-proxy-mtls/istio-diagram.png)

-*Although Log4J isn't a straight up SSL vulnerability as say Heartbleed some years ago, it certainly compelled SecOps teams to _really_ consider the security posture of their software stack.
+*Although Log4J isn't a straight up SSL vulnerability as say Heartbleed some years ago, it certainly compelled SecOps teams to take stock and _really_ consider the security posture of their software stack.

 ### Step 1: Installing Service Mesh